Skip to Content

 Once you turn left off of the main pedestrian plaza across from the cruiser ship terminal, you enter the Old Town Bazaar with its maze of narrow streets.
 It was a great first experience with this type of bazaar with a teen because it felt both authentic and safe; it wasn’t crowded and the shop owners weren’t aggressive.

-this wide pedestrian plaza with its fruit carts and stalls is the entry way to kusadasi's old town bazaar.
+This wide pedestrian plaza with its fruit carts and stalls is the entry way to kusadasi's old town bazaar.

 Common Items: Boxes of spices, tea and Turkish delight were everywhere, but don’t buy your sweets here.
 There were a lot of leather stores, but I didn’t look closely enough to gauge the quality or value.